allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

    1 files removed
    ```

-1. Close and finalize the dataset
+1. Close and finalize the dataset:

    ```bash
    clearml-data close